On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Discussion

 \subsection{Multiple HI-H$_2$ transitions: Comparison with analytical results}

 As stated before, recent semi-analytical works predict that, for ISM conditions comparable to that of the solar neighbourhood, the transition from HI to H$_2$ occurs at column densities of \mbox{$\lesssim 10^{21}$ cm$^{-2}$} \citep{Krumholz08,Krumholz09,Sternberg14,Bialy16}.
 These models also suggest an upper limit of $N_\rmn{HI}$ around this value.
 Contrary to that, for the clouds simulated in this work, we find HI column densities partly well above this value (see Figs.~\ref{fig:NH-diag} and~\ref{fig:HI_emission}).
-Also recent observations of W43 \citep{Motte14,Bihr15} and clouds outside the Galactic plane \citep{Fukui14,Fukui15} and a reinterpretation of HI observations of Perseus \citep{Okamoto17} have revealed HI column densities of up to a few \mbox{10$^{22}$ cm$^{-2}$}, thus well comparable to our findings, but in apparent contradiction to the theoretical predictions.
-Furthermore, also observations of the Magellanic Clouds by \citet{Welty12} seem to challenge the prediction for the value of $N_\rmn{H, tot}$, where the transition to H$_2$ dominated gas is supposed to occur \citep{Krumholz08,Krumholz09,McKee10}.
+Also recent observations of W43 \citep{Motte14,Bihr15} and indirect estimates towards Perseus \citep{Okamoto17} and clouds outside the Galactic plane \citep{Fukui14,Fukui15} have revealed HI column densities of up to a few \mbox{10$^{22}$ cm$^{-2}$}, thus well comparable to our findings, but in apparent contradiction to the theoretical predictions.
+Also observations of the Magellanic Clouds by \citet{Welty12} seem to challenge the prediction for the value of $N_\rmn{H, tot}$, where the transition to H$_2$ dominated gas is supposed to occur \citep{Krumholz08,Krumholz09,McKee10}.

 However, strictly speaking the suggested, upper limit around 10$^{21}$~cm$^{-2}$ only applies to a single HI-H$_2$ transition.
 As pointed out by \citet{Motte14}, a possible solution for this contradiction could thus be the presence of several transitions along the LOS \citep[see also][]{Bialy17}.
-Indeed, the highly complex structure of our simulated MCs (see Fig.~\ref{fig:HI_emission}) and of real, observed clouds indicates that the assumption of a single HI-H$_2$ transition might be an oversimplification and that rather several transitions are present.
+Indeed, the occurrence of multiple absorption components (see Fig.~\ref{fig:spectrum}) and the highly complex structure of our simulated MCs (see Fig.~\ref{fig:HI_emission}) and of real MCs indicates that the assumption of a single HI-H$_2$ transition might be an oversimplification and that rather several transitions are present.

-In order to test whether the high HI column densities in our simulated MCs can be attributed to several HI-H$_2$ transitions, we identify the number of HI-density peaks along rays which intersect the entire length of the zoom-in regions and which are distributed uniformly over the entire area of the emission maps with a spacing of 0.24~pc.
-For this purpose, we determine the profile of the logarithm of the HI density, log($n_\rmn{HI})(l)$, along each ray, i.e. along the LOS of each pixel.
-A few selected profiles are shown in Fig.~\ref{fig:profiles}, demonstrating their variability for different pixels, which necessitates a more systematic study.